Comparison of Java and C++

 Java and C++ are two prominent object-oriented programming languages.
 By many language popularity metrics, the two languages have dominated object-oriented and high-performance software development for much of the 21st century, and are often directly compared and contrasted.
-Java appeared about 10 years later and its syntax was based on C/C++.
+Java's syntax was based on C/C++.

 Design aims

 The differences between the programming languages C++ and Java can be traced to their heritage, as they have different design goals.

-C++ was designed for systems and applications programming (i.e. infrastructure programming), extending the procedural programming language C, which was designed for efficient execution.
-To C, C++ added support for object-oriented programming, exception handling, lifetime-based resource management (RAII), generic programming, template metaprogramming, and the C++ Standard Library which includes generic containers and algorithms (the Standard Template Library or STL), and many other general purpose facilities.
+C++ was designed for systems and applications programming (i.e., infrastructure programming), extending the procedural programming language C, which was designed for efficient execution.
+To C, C++ added support for object-oriented programming, exception handling, lifetime-based resource management (Resource Acquisition Is Initialization (RAII)), generic programming, template metaprogramming, and the C++ Standard Library which includes generic containers and algorithms (the Standard Template Library or STL), and many other general purpose facilities.

 Java is a general-purpose, concurrent, class-based, object-oriented programming language that is designed to minimize implementation dependencies.
 It relies on a Java virtual machine to be secure and highly portable.
-It is bundled with an extensive library designed to provide a full abstraction of the underlying platform.
+It is bundled with an extensive library designed to provide abstraction of the underlying platform.
 Java is a statically typed object-oriented language that uses a syntax similar to (but incompatible with) C++.
 It includes a documentation system called Javadoc.

 The different goals in the development of C++ and Java resulted in different principles and design trade-offs between the languages.
 The differences are as follows: